 Sleep is important for a healthy pregnancy for the same reason quality sleep is essential for the health and well-being of every human being.
 During sleep, your body repairs itself, memories are stored, hormones are regulated, muscles are replenished, and energy is restored.
 Poor quality sleep can also impact labor and delivery, creating complications for mother and baby.
 A lack of sleep during pregnancy could cause preeclampsia, which affects the kidneys and blood pressure.

 Changing hormones in the first trimester brings with it an overpowering urge to snooze, all that extra progesterone lowers blood pressure and blood sugar levels causing fatigue.
 Your body uses a lot of energy keeping your immune system healthy and keeping you active.
 Add a growing baby and your body needs additional fuel and resources to keep mother and baby healthy.
 This is where a good pregnant bed could make all the difference between rest and insomnia.
-The best mattress for pregnancy will accommodate a growing bump and be comfortable for all sleep positions.

-Best Mattress Properties for Pregnant Women
+Best Mattress Qualities for Pregnant Women

 Pregnancy mattresses must be supportive.
 This means that the mattress surface is responsive and accommodates your weight and sleep style.
 Your spine will be aligned and sensitive pressure points will be supported so as not to give uncomfortable pushback or sinkage.
 As your pregnancy progresses, mattress support in the pregnancy pressure points, hips, and back are essential to comfort.

 Is a Soft or Firm Mattress Better for Pregnancy?